expo/expo/docs/pages/build-reference/build-webhook.md

 EAS can alert you as soon as your build has completed via a webhook.
 Webhooks need to be configured per-project, so if you want to be alerted about builds for both `@johndoe/awesomeApp` and `@johndoe/coolApp`, you need to run `eas webhook:create` in each directory.

 After running the command, you'll have to provide the webhook URL (or specify it with the `--url` flag) that handles HTTP POST requests.
 Additionally, you'll have to input a webhook signing secret, if you have not already provided it with the `--secret` flag.
 It must be at least 16 characters long, and it will be used to calculate the signature of the request body which we send as the value of the `expo-signature` HTTP header.
 You can use the signature to verify a webhook request is genuine (example code below).
-We promise that we keep your secret securely encrypted in our database.

 We call your webhook using an HTTP POST request and we pass data in the request body.
 EAS sends the build data as a JSON object.
 Most notable fields: